unopolicinglab/website/content/media/_index.md

 📰 **6/23/2023**: *Louisville Public Media* interviewed Dr. Nix about LMPD's new Nonfatal Shooting Squad.
 Read it [here](https://www.lpm.org/news/2023-06-23/experts-say-louisvilles-new-nonfatal-shootings-unit-needs-resources-community-trust-to-succeed).

+📰 **6/1/2023**: The University of Texas at Austin did a press release about [this article](https://onlinelibrary.wiley.com/doi/10.1111/1745-9125.12334) in *Criminology* by Dr. Sierra-Arévalo and team.
+Read it [here](https://liberalarts.utexas.edu/news/study-police-murder-of-george-floyd-associated-with-short-term-spike-in-firearm-assaults-on-u-s-police-officers).

 📰 **2/2/2023**: *The Washington Post* interviewed Dr. Nix about U.S. police reform since the murder of George Floyd.
 Read it [here](https://www.washingtonpost.com/national-security/2023/02/02/memphis-tyre-nichols-police-reform/).

 📺 **1/23/2023**: *KMTV News Now* interviewed Dr. Huff about recruitment and retention struggles in policing, including locally.
 Watch it [here](https://www.3newsnow.com/news/local-news/omaha-police-department-says-its-pulling-out-all-the-stops-this-recruitment-season).